tianzhiya/ADFFusion/README.md

 ```

 @article{ADFFusion,
-  title={ADFFusion:A Method for Fusing Infrared and Visible Images Based on Attention-Guided and Dense Feature Interaction},
+  title={ADFFusion:ADFFusion: A Method for Fusing Infrared and Visible Images Focused on Object Saliency and Detail Preservation},
 author={Quanquan Xiao ,etc},
 }
 ```